VertebrateResequencing/wr/README.md

 Furthermore, wr has best-in-class support for OpenStack, providing incredibly easy deployment and auto-scaling without you having to know anything about OpenStack.
-For use in clouds such as AWS, GCP and others, wr also has the built-in ability to self-deploy to any Kubernetes cluster.
-And it has built-in support for mounting S3-like object stores, providing an easy way of running commands against remote files whilst enjoying [high performance](https://github.com/VertebrateResequencing/muxfys).
+It also has built-in support for mounting S3-like object stores, providing an easy way of running commands against remote files whilst enjoying [high performance](https://github.com/VertebrateResequencing/muxfys).

 Download